dd9jn/rfc4880bis/crypto-refresh.md

     B = 04 || x || y

 where x and y are coordinates of the point P = (x, y), and each is encoded in the big-endian format and zero-padded to the adjusted underlying field size.
-The adjusted underlying field size is the underlying field size rounded up to the nearest 8-bit boundary.
+The adjusted underlying field size is the underlying field size rounded up to the nearest 8-bit boundary, as noted in the "fsize" column in {{ec-curves}}.
 This encoding is compatible with the definition given in {{SEC1}}.

 ### Native EC Point Wire Format {#ec-point-native}